Meitei people

-The Meiteis primarily settled in the Imphal Valley region in modern-day Manipur, though a sizable population has settled in the other Indian states of Assam, Tripura, Nagaland, Meghalaya, and Mizoram.
-There is also a notable presence of Meitei in the neighboring countries of Myanmar and Bangladesh.
-The Meitei ethnic group represents about 53% of Manipur's population.
+The Meiteis primarily settled in the Imphal Valley region in modern-day Manipur, though a sizeable population has settled in the other Indian states of Assam, Tripura, Nagaland, Meghalaya, and Mizoram.
+There is also a notable presence of Meiteis in the neighbouring countries of Myanmar and Bangladesh.
+The Meiteis represent about 53% of Manipur's population.

 Endonyms and exonyms

-The Meitei are known by a number of endonyms, Meitei, Meetei, Meithei (Meitei), and as well as by numerous exonyms, such as Meckley, Manipuri, Cassay-Shan, and Kathe (Burmese).
-Mee and Mei are used interchangeably, together with atei form Meetei and Meitei.
-According to Cheitharon Kumbaba, Meitei means Mei+atei, where atei in Manipuri means others.
+The Meitei are known by a number of endonyms, Meitei, Meetei, Meithei (Meitei), and as well as by numerous exonyms, such as Meckley, Manipuri and Kathe (Burmese).
 The term Manipuri is widely used, but problematic because of its ambiguous scope: next to being a synonym for Meitei/Meetei, it can also refer in a wider sense to the native ethnic groups in the hills of Manipur.

+Geographical distribution

+India

+As per the 2011 census, there 1,761,079 Meitei language-speakers in India.

+The vast majority of them (1,522,132 people, 86 percent of the total) are in the state of Manipur, which is also their place of origin.

+Estimated 239,836 people of this population are Meitei Pangals.
+The remainder, 1,353,999 people, are ethnic Meiteis.

+A significant number (168,133 people, 9.5 percent) of Meitei language speakers are in the state of Assam.

+In the Barak Valley region of Assam, Meitei people are the third largest ethnic group, after Bengalis and Hindi speakers.

+Bangladesh

+The population of Meiteis are found in four districts of Sylhet Division in Bangladesh, namely Sylhet District (thirteen villages), Moulvibazar District (twenty-eight villages), Sunamganj District (three villages) and Habiganj District (four villages).
+In early times, there were Meitei population in Dhaka, Mymensingh and Comilla too.

+Myanmar

+Myanmar has a significant population of Meitei people in Kachin state, Yangon Region, Sagaing Region, Shan state, Ayeyarwady Region, among others.